 The Little Things That Make Your Life Easier

-To determine the level of convenience a card offers, we looked at the features it offers to people in unpleasant situations, like trying to rebuild their credit, seeking customer service assistance, or dealing with a lost card or identity theft.
+To determine the level of convenience a card offers, we look at the features it offers to people in difficult situations, like trying to rebuild their credit, seeking customer service assistance, or dealing with a lost card or identity theft.

-Customer Experience.
-Things like a mobile application, online chat services, 24/7 customer service and access to a free credit score are quickly becoming the industry standard—and if a credit card doesn’t offer those tools, we’re not giving them full marks.
+Things like a mobile application, online chat services, 24/7 customer service, and access to a free credit score are quickly becoming the industry standard—and if a credit card doesn’t offer those tools, we’re not giving it full marks.

 - A $0 fraud liability policy